snqre/betanet-full-onchain-governance-example/README.md

-# Betanet Version 1.0 â€“ Official Implementation Specification
+# Betanet Version 1.0 – Official Implementation Specification

 > **Normative document.**  All requirements marked **MUST**, **MUST NOT**, or **SHALL** are mandatory for compliance.